floscher/gradle-josm-plugin/docs/GithubReleases.md

 # OPTIONAL: declare the name of the latest release.
 If missing, the default value is
 # 'latest'.
 latest_release:
-  name: my_latest
+  label: my_latest

 # MANDATORY: a list of releases
+#
+# Entries should be ordered by label (most recent label at the top of the list) and the by
+# nummeric_josm_version (highest nummeric_josm_version at the top).
+#
 releases:
   # the first entry in the releases list
   - label: v0.0.2                     # MANDATORY: the release label
-    # MANDATORY: the minimal numeric josm version this release is
+    numeric_josm_version: 5678        # MANDATORY: the minimal numeric josm version
-    # compatible with
+                                      # this release is  compatible with
-    numeric_josm_version: 5678

   # the second entry in the releases list
-  - label: v0.0.1
+  - label: v0.0.1                     # MANDATORY:
-    numeric_josm_version: 1234
+    numeric_josm_version: 1234        # MANDATORY:
-    # OPTIONAL:
-    description: a description
+    description: a description        # OPTIONAL
-    name: a name for the release
+    name: a name for the release      # OPTIONAL

   # ... more entries in the releases list
 ```